hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_hfql/sql_syntax_select.md

 This module uses a proprietary flavour of SQL that is specific to HAPI FHIR.
 This syntax is referred to as **HFQL**, the _HAPI FHIR Query Language_.

-HFQL is structurally similar to the [Firely Query Language](https://simplifier.net/docs/fql), although it also has differences.
-It is also designed to be similar to SQL.
+HFQL is inspired by the [Firely Query Language](https://simplifier.net/docs/fql), although it has evolved to be more similar to standard SQL.

 HFQL keywords are case-insensitive, although expressions referring to elements within FHIR resources are case-sensitive.
+All examples here use CAPITALIZED SQL keywords for easier readability but this is not required.

 # Selecting Columns